Sabian98/gmuswe645/README.md

  kubernete cluster.\

  The step by step procedure is described below:\
- 1.At first the source file is pushed to a github repository and an account in dockerhub is also created.\n \
+ 1.At first the source file is pushed to a github repository and an account in dockerhub is also created. \
  2. An amazon ec2 instance is created and docker is installed in the instance.\
  3. Then the source file of assignment2 is uploaded into ec2 instance and a docker image is created by exrending an image of tomcat server 8.\
  4. A service account is created in google kubernete engine and a cluster has been created there and appropriate access has been given to the IAM user\